GoogleChrome/developer.chrome.com/site/en/articles/new-headless/index.md

 chrome --headless=new --print-to-pdf https://developer.chrome.com/
 ```

-Optionally, the `--no-pdf-header-footer` flag can be added to omit the print header (containing the current date and time) and footer (containing the URL and the page number).
+Optionally, you can add the `--no-pdf-header-footer` flag to omit the print header (with the current date and time) and footer (with the URL and the page number).

 ```sh
 chrome --headless=new --print-to-pdf --no-pdf-header-footer https://developer.chrome.com/